 When it comes to tiny dogs, they don’t get much tinier or cuter than Pomeranians.
 Here are nine of the most important facts about Poms.

 When it comes to tiny dogs, they don’t get much tinier or cuter than Pomeranians.
-But if that’s all you know about this increasingly popular breed, then you’re missing out on a lot of essential facts that you should have in mind before you consider adding a Pom to your family.
+But if that’s all you know about this increasingly popular breed, you’re missing out on many essential facts that you should keep in mind before considering adding a Pom to your family.

 1. They’re Very Dominant Dogs